 Step 2: Pour in the pork shreds and stir-fry for 5 minutes, until it turns white and is 80% cooked.
 Pour in the ginger shreds and stir-fry for 30 seconds, then add in vinegar and stir-fry it for 30 seconds.

 Step 3: Pour in the lettuce shreds and the green onion shreds, and stir-fry for 1 minute more on high heat until they are mixed with the other materials and the lettuce is 80% cooked.

 Step 4: Pour in the black mushrooms and stir-fry for another 1 minute, or until they absorb the seasoning and are mixed evenly with the other ingredients.
 Pour in the prepared wet cornstarch and stir it for 20 seconds.

 Step 5: Now, turn the heat down and add in some red chili oil if you like spicy food.
 Stir with your cooking ladle until all the materials in the wok are mixed evenly, and then turn off the heat.
-Your delicious Fish-Flavored Shredded Pork is ready to be served.

 Origin of Fish-Flavored Shredded Pork